podops/podops.legacy/README.md

 ### Register and get the API key

+#### Step 1: Request an access code

 ```shell
 $ po login <your_email_address>
 ```

-Podops will send you an email with a confirmation code.
-Use the confirmation code to exchange it for your API access key.
-The code is `valid for 15min` and can only be used once.
+Podops will send you an email with a temporary access code.
+Use the access code to exchange it for your API access key.
+The access code is `valid for 15min` and can only be used once.
 In case you missed this time-window, start over with the login command.

+**Note:** If you login for the first time, Podops will send you an email to verify your Email-Address first.
+Confirm by following the link in the Email.
+The link is `valid for 15min`.
+After confirming your email, you will receive the email with the confirmation code.

+#### Step 2: Request the API key

 ```shell
 $ po auth <your_email_address> <access_code>
 ```

-This will retrieve your current API access code and place it in its default location `$HOME/.po/config`.
+This will retrieve your current API key and place it in its default location `$HOME/.po/config`.
 You can verify that everything is setup correctly by issuing a command that requires authentication e.g.

 ```shell
 $ po shows
 ```

-**Note:** If you login for the first time, Podops will send you an email to verify your Email-Address first.
-Confirm by following the link in the Email.
-The link is `valid for 15min`.

 ## Examples
 Examples on how to use the Command Line Interface or Go Client SDK to create and publish your podcast are [here](/docs/tutorial).